Ergodic Decomposition of Dirichlet Forms via Direct Integrals and Applications: Direct Integrals

-\begin{rem} Under the assumptions of Proposition~\ref{p:DirInt}, assertion~\ref{i:p:DirInt1} of the same Proposition implies that the space of $\nu$-measurable vector fields~$S_H$ is uniquely determined by~$S_Q$ as a consequence of Proposition~\ref{p:Dix}.
-Thus, everywhere in the following when referring to a direct integral of quadratic forms we shall ---~with abuse of notation~--- write $S$ in place of both~$S_H$ and~$S_Q$. \end{rem}
+\begin{remark} Under the assumptions of Proposition~\ref{p:DirInt}, assertion~\ref{i:p:DirInt1} of the same Proposition implies that the space of $\nu$-measurable vector fields~$S_H$ is uniquely determined by~$S_Q$ as a consequence of Proposition~\ref{p:Dix}.
+Thus, everywhere in the following when referring to a direct integral of quadratic forms we shall ---~with abuse of notation~--- write $S$ in place of both~$S_H$ and~$S_Q$. \end{remark}

 The next proposition completes the picture, by providing a direct-integral representation for the generator of the form~$(Q,\dom{Q})$ in~\eqref{eq:DIntQF}.
 Since we shall not need this result in the following, we omit an account of direct integrals of unbounded operators, referring the reader to~\cite[\S1]{Lan75}.
 Once the necessary definitions are established, a proof is straightforward.